Back to all articles

 Final takeaway

-ABC inventory analysis works because it gives your team permission to prioritize.
+ABC analysis in inventory management works because it gives your team permission to prioritize.
 Not every SKU needs the same control, and pretending otherwise wastes time.
-Start with a simple value-based split, attach clear operating rules, and review classes on a fixed cadence.
+Start with the simple annual-value formula, attach clear operating rules per class, and review classifications on a fixed cadence.
 Within a month, your counting effort should feel lighter and your decisions should feel sharper.

 Related articles